deNBI/cloud-user-docs/wiki/portal.md

 * Remove a member from this project.

-* Add another user to this project by inserting his name, email or even ELIXIR ID and clicking on `add member`.
+* Add another user to this project by inserting their name, email or even ELIXIR ID and clicking on `add member`.

 ![Members](img/add_members.png)